KittyGiraudel/site/_posts/2013-11-28-sass-brainfuck.md

 I love how powerful Sass has become but there are things that keep boggling my mind.
 [Mehdi Kabab](https://twitter.com/pioupioum), a fellow French developer (and author of a fresh new book called Advanced Sass and Compass) told me it was because I wasn’t using Sass as a preprocessor.

-> @HugoGiraudel the main problem is you want use Sass like PHP or Ruby, and not like a CSS preprocessor ;) /cc @kaelig
+> @KittyGiraudel the main problem is you want use Sass like PHP or Ruby, and not like a CSS preprocessor ;) /cc @kaelig
 > — [Medhi Kabab, Twitter](https://twitter.com/piouPiouM/statuses/401427568592957441)

 That’s actually true!
 I’ve done many things with Sass that are really beycond the scope of CSS.
 But that’s where I think the fun is: thinking out of box, and hacking around the syntax.
 That’s how I learnt to use Sass, and that’s how I’ll keep going on. ;)